mecctro/rehash-install/README.md

 That being said, it should be faster than following the typical INSTALL procedure as outlined in original slash docs.

 # Notes
-This MIGHT work on other distributions.
+This MIGHT work on other (debian-based) distributions.

 Install
 -----